Swallowtail23/mtgc/README.md

     php_admin_value[session.cookie_secure] = 1
     php_admin_value[session.cookie_samesite] = Strict

-Set a custom session.name in includes/sessionname_template.php and copy/rename to sessionname.php
+If you want to, set a custom session.name in a copy of includes/sessionname_template.php named sessionname.php

 Check web security settings etc. carefully and at your own risk.
-These settings are suggested only.
+The settings are suggested only.

 ### Dependencies ###
 #### Web server, domain name ####